Charankav/wikilink-copy-extension/README.md

 # wikilink-copy-extension
 Chrome extension to convert Wikipedia hyperlinks into MediaWiki-style wikilinks with a right-click.
-# wikilink-copy-extension
-Chrome extension to convert Wikipedia hyperlinks into MediaWiki-style wikilinks with a right-click.
 ## ✨ Features

 - Right-click any link on Wikipedia and copy it as a wikilink.